 Cons of a trillion cut center diamond you can avoid

 - Trillions are vulnerable to chipping, as the cut has pointed ends.
 So if you are looking for loose diamonds in the trillion shape, be extra careful.

-So if your budget won't stretch to that carat size you're dreaming of, picking a shape that appears large will help.
-Marquise cut diamonds and trillion cut diamonds are shapes that are cost-effective due to the larger appearance.
-The reason is that trillion cut diamonds are cut shallow, but at the same time wide.
+So if your budget won't stretch to the carat size you're dreaming of, picking a shape that appears large saves.
+Trillion cut diamonds are cost-effective due to their appearance.
+The reason is that trillion cut diamonds are cut shallow and wide.

-Multiple trillion cut diamonds set in an eternity band
+Multiple trillion-cut diamonds set in an eternity band

+Would you prefer this unusual but sparkling trillion cut diamond as your engagement ring?
 Feel free to reach out to our experts to find out today's diamond prices for trillion cut diamonds.